cran/flightsbr/README.md

 Original data is collected by [Brazil’s Civil Aviation Agency (ANAC)](https://www.gov.br/anac/pt-br).
 The **flightsbr** package is developed by a team at the Institute for Applied Economic Research (Ipea), Brazil.
 If you want to cite this package, you can cite it as:

 * Pereira, R.H.M.
-(2022) **flightsbr: Download Flight Data from Brazil**.
+(2022) **flightsbr: Download Flight and Airport Data from Brazil**.
 GitHub repository - https://github.com/ipeaGIT/flightsbr.